wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

     });
 ```

-API returns lines, not an object, as in javascript precision is lost in operation with 8-byte integers.
+API returns lines, not an object, as in JavaScript precision is lost in operation with 8-byte integers.

-A description of supported transaction types is below.

 In the example, we are signing a transaction for transferring WAVES to the alias `test` in Waves network.